Martin-Lacroix/FSPC/doc/Index.md

 <br />

 The resulting nodal interactions must be provided to FSPC through the parameter dictionary.
-Note that the type of coupling must be consistent with the one defined in the main Python script, meaning that if `convMech` is defined in FSPC, the algorithm will look for `loadInt` in Metafor and if `convTher` is defined, it will look for the corresponding `heatInt` interaction.
+Note that the type of coupling must be consistent with the one defined in the main Python script, meaning that if `ResMech` is defined in FSPC, the algorithm will look for `loadInt` in Metafor and if `ResTher` is defined, it will look for the corresponding `heatInt` interaction.

 <br />